WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 #footnote[
   It's also possible to create a ramdisk or a tmpfs for this purpose, but for our scenario the pipe is sufficient.
 A tmpfs in this case is just an overkill.
+  But don't worry, we'll talk about tmpfs later.
 ]
 Take `ls -l | grep foo` as an example: